1chary/weather-application/README.md

 => Additionally to enhance user experience the light-mode and dark-mode feature is implemented using react context, a file seperately been created for context and value is passed using ContextFileName.Provider and accessed by use context() hook.

 ### Tools Used:
-For Development: Visual Studio Code
+For Development: Visual Studio Code,
 For Version Control System: Git

 ### Tech Stack: